Tungsten Village: Nederland’s New Neighborhood of Affordable Workforce Housing

 - Community Amenities include: Secured keyless entry feature, individual home storage, paved patio area with outdoor seating, play-ground/tot lot & ponds, on-site secure bicycle parking, pedestrian connection to regional transportation network, and on-site property management office.

 BCHA has a long-standing relationship with the Town of Nederland and has operated as the town’s housing authority since 1976.
 BCHA currently owns and manages twenty-four (24) existing residential multifamily homes within the town limits and will be making investments to improve these communities in years to come to help ensure below-market-rate housing options remain in place for residents in these homes.
-In addition to the 24 apartments owned and managed by BCHA in Nederland, BCHA also currently has 11 Housing Choice Voucher holders who reside in Nederland – Housing Choice Vouchers are housing assistance vouchers located in the private housing market.
+In addition to the 24 apartments currently owned and managed by BCHA in Nederland, BCHA also has 11 Housing Choice Voucher holders who reside in Nederland.
+Housing Choice Vouchers are housing assistance vouchers used in the private housing market.

-Boulder County has long had a strong partnership with the Nederland community across a range of supports.
+In addition to housing, Boulder County has long partnered with the Nederland community across a range of other supports, including food assistance, health coverage, child protection, and child care assistance.
 Find out about the need for affordable housing in Nederland and our partnerships in support of the community by reading the fact sheet.